jvcasillas/my-repo/README.md

 # my-repo

 Hello.
-THis is a fun workshop.
+THis is not a fun workshop.

+Cloning is hard.